astropy/astropy/docs/development/pd/debugging_extensions.rst

 Debugging C extensions
 ======================

-pandas uses Cython and C/C++ `extension modules <https://docs.python.org/3/extending/extending.html>`_ to optimize performance.
+astropy uses Cython and C/C++ `extension modules <https://docs.python.org/3/extending/extending.html>`_ to optimize performance.
 Unfortunately, the standard Python debugger does not allow you to step into these extensions.
 Cython extensions can be debugged with the `Cython debugger <https://docs.cython.org/en/latest/src/userguide/debugging.html>`_ and C/C++ extensions can be debugged using the tools shipped with your platform's compiler.

 For Python developers with limited or no C/C++ experience this can seem a daunting task.
 Core developer Will Ayd has written a 3 part blog series to help guide you from the standard Python debugger into these other tools: